 By accepting this Agreement, you confirm that you are at least 18 years old (or the age of majority where you reside, whichever is older) and that you are able to form a legally binding contract.
 If you are accepting this Agreement on behalf of a company or other legal entity, you represent and warrant that you have the legal authority to bind that company or legal entity by the terms of this Agreement.

-We will provide a licensed wedding Officiant, to help create and execute the ceremony you have created.
+We will provide a wedding Officiant, to help create and execute the ceremony you have created.
 In addition, we will provide access to our online Console and Resources if you book our “Personalized Wedding Ceremony” package (not our “Elopement Ceremony” or "Renewal of Vows Ceremony" package).

-Following your ceremony, the Officiant will mail your Marriage License to the Office of the Registrar General for registration.
+Following your ceremony, the Officiant will forward your Marriage License to the Office of the Registrar General for registration.
 Your Officiant will be available to answer any questions that may arise leading up to and following your wedding ceremony.
 S/he will also be available to answer any questions regarding your Marriage License or your application to obtain a Marriage Certificate.

 Enduring Promises has established written procedures outlining it's backup policy to protect couples in cases of emergency when the original Officiant is unable to perform their wedding ceremony.

 The Officiant will make every attempt to notify the couple (by phone, email or text) to inform them of the reason s/he will not be available to officiate their ceremony.
 The Officiant will also immediately inform the Enduring Promises' office.
 The company will then contact the Backup Officiant who will travel to the venue to officiate the ceremony created by the couple.